kardinal-eros/sabotag-tools/README.md

 The package has  the following functionality.

-+ Create mapping grid according to Niklfeld (1978).
++ Create mapping grid for the recording of the vascular plant flora in Central Europe (»Kartierung der Flora Mitteleuropas«) according to Niklfeld (1978); in Austria generally known as »Raster der floristischen Kartierung« or briefly »(Floren-)Quadranten«.
-+ Query cell identifier with coordinates.
++ Query cell identifier (»Quadranten-Nummer«) of mapping grid by providing coordinates.

 Installation
 ------------